February 13, 2018 | Rodrigo/David

 - The Medical Research Council Regulatory Support Centre

 Enabling innovation, collaboration and access to privileged data

 In support of the Data Protection Directive 95/46/EC, Aridhia designed into the AnalytiXagility digital research service many functions and features that data controllers could consider as appropriate safeguards to support transparency, security and data minimisation.

-These services offer functionality that institutes including Great Ormond Street Hospital, Stratified Medicine Scotland Innovation Centre, Radboud University Medical Centre in the Netherlands and EPAD, the 38-member European Prevention of Alzheimer’s Dementia programme, use to conduct their collaborative research.
+These services offer functionality that institutes including Great Ormond Street Hospital, Stratified Medicine Scotland Innovation Centre, and EPAD, the 38-member European Prevention of Alzheimer’s Dementia programme, use to conduct their collaborative research.